iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     }
     ```

-Now subscribers can authenticate and read the messages when they have the channel address and the message identifiers.
+Now you need to write the subscribers' application so they can authenticate and read the messages.

 ## Step 4.
-Set up the subscriber
+Set up the subscribers' application

 In this step, you write a function to read your channel's messages from the Tangle and authenticate that they were sent by the trusted author.

 1. Inside the `src` directory, create a new directory called `bin`